EkaterinShitik/Bioinformatics_starter_pack/README.md

 `select_fastq(seqs, gc_bounds=(0,100), length_bounds=(0,200), quality_threshold=0)`

-In case of changing only one argument, provide its full name!
+In case of using only one argument, provide its full name!

 Example: `select_fastq(seqs, length_bounds=(50, 100))`